aigamedev/scikit-neuralnetwork/docs/guide.rst

 Convolution
 -----------

-Working with images as inputs in 2D or 3D ``numpy.ndarray``, you can use convolution to train a neural network with shared weights.
+Working with images as inputs in 2D (as greyscale) or 3D (as RGB) images stored in ``numpy.ndarray``, you can use convolution to train a neural network with shared weights.
 Here's an example how classification would work:

 .. code:: python